danwing/metadata/draft-rw-sconepro-flow-metadata.md

 | 5          | PreferAltPath     | Sollicits the hosts to use an alternate path if available       | This-Document | 1.0     |
 {: #initial-reg title="Initial Values"}

-New entries can be added to the registery using "Standards Action" policy {{Section 4.9 of !RFC8126}}.
+New entries can be added to the registry using "Standards Action" policy ({{Section 4.9 of !RFC8126}}).

 # Acknowledgments
 {:numbered="false"}